m5b/ICS32/_sources/notes/wk2.md

 (lectures:classes)=
 ### Classes

-This lecture discusses elements of assignment 2, which will be released on 1/22.
+This lecture discusses elements of assignment 2.

 #### Videos